 First, and most important, is how you transition from dark or colored hair to gray or silver hair.
 That’s where an experienced hairdresser can be most helpful: He or she will be able to guide you to the best method, depending on how your white hairs are growing in.

 For instance, if you have patchy gray areas or a severe skunk line, your stylist will probably recommend adding light-colored highlights to mask the extreme shade differences and blend your grays for a more flattering natural look.

 Or, if you’ve been coloring your longer hair for years, a stylish cut that removes the colored ends can help hasten the transition to natural whites and grays.

 Another strategy would be to gradually go gray by shifting to a more translucent demi-permanent color, such as Color Therapy™ KeraBrilliance™, in increasing lighter shades, as your unpigmented hairs grow in.

-Getting texture under control
+Getting gray hair texture under control

 White (or unpigmented) hairs can tend to be stiffer and drier, leading to issues with coarseness, unruliness or even frizz.
 In this case, a Keratin Complex Smoothing Therapy treatment might be extremely helpful.